Rogue Valley Mall

 The Rogue Valley Mall, a regional shopping mall located in Medford, Oregon, is the largest indoor shopping complex between Eugene, Oregon, and Sacramento, California.
-It is named for Rogue Valley in southwestern Oregon, where it is located adjacent to a Target store and Interstate 5.
+It is named for Rogue Valley in southwestern Oregon, where it is located adjacent to a Target store and Interstate 5, with Bear Creek separating it from the interstate.

-The mall houses more than one hundred stores, including Chico's, Aeropostale, American Eagle, and Bath & Body Works.
-The current anchor stores are Kohl's, JCPenney, American Freight, Macy's, a separate Macy's store consisting of Macy's Home (on the lower level) and Macy's Backstage (upper level), and The food court features ten eateries.The total area within the mall is about 847,000 square feet.
+The mall houses more than one hundred stores, including Chico's, Aeropostale, American Eagle.
+The current anchor stores are Kohl's, JCPenney, Macy's, a separate Macy's store consisting of Macy's Home (on the lower level) and Macy's Backstage (upper level), and The food court features ten eateries.The total area within the mall is about 847,000 square feet.